 Coronavirus Relief Funds will be advanced and reimbursed through the Tennessee CARES Act Management System ("TN CAMS") online portal.
-TN CAMS is a user-friendly tool that allows recipients to submit Requests for Advance and Requests for Funding and upload the necessary supporting documentation for each request.
-TN CAMS will allow recipients to monitor the status of these requests and keep track of the remaining available funds in each phase of funding.
+TN CAMS is a user-friendly tool that allows recipients to submit Requests for Funding and upload the necessary supporting documentation for each request.
+TN CAMS will allow recipients to monitor the status of these requests and keep track of the remaining available funds.
 The following sections include further description of the portal's functions.